phollyer/ElmX/README.md

 ### Linux

 Head over to the [Releases](https://github.com/phollyer/elmx/releases) page and grab the binary for your Linux distro.
-Place the binary somewhere on your PATH, and you be good to go.
+Place the binary somewhere on your PATH, and you should be good to go.

 If you're not sure where to place the binary, you can place it in `/usr/local/bin`, which is a good place for user installed binaries.

 You'll need to make the binary executable, so open a terminal and run the following command:

 ``` shell
 chmod 755 /path/to/elmx